SIS-licensed ISO clauses and controls·an add-on inside the AI clients and agents you already use

 Company · 40 req / sAdds the tamper-evident audit ledger and concurrency 64.
 Capacity is contracted — sustained rates above 40 req/s are negotiated per agreement.Per contract

 Counts are flat: every successful gateway tool call is one unit, regardless of how many downstream MCPs the call fans out to.
-On Premium and above, a search that hits 30 MCPs counts the same as a single get_provision.
-Free-tier search is single-source, and each call counts one of the 100 per day.
+On Solo and above, a search that hits 30 MCPs counts the same as a single get_provision.
+Free-tier search reaches one jurisdiction or framework per question, and each call counts one of the 100 per day.

 What's coming